It’s weird, this phenomenon.

 A tennis player doesn’t rock up at their trainer’s door on day one, knowing they need intensive attention.

 First, they become aware of the sport.
-They might pick up a tennis racket one summer holiday and knock a ball about with friends.
+As a kid, they might pick up a tennis racket one summer holiday and knock a ball about with friends.
 They enjoy it.
 They might recognise that they’re better than their friends.

 Second, they learn the basics properly.
 They take lessons, perhaps every weekend or short courses when they’re on vacation.